OWASP/API-Security/2019/en/src/0xb0-next-devs.md

 What's Next For Developers
 ==========================

-The task to create and maintain secure software, or fixing existing ones, can be difficult.
+The task to create and maintain secure software, or fixing existing sofware, can be difficult.
 APIs are no different.

 We believe that education and awareness are key factors to write secure